Intelligent Air Conditioning and Ventilation system - Post-COVID-19 pandemic:Paranoia about un-safe spaces?

 From another corner, a prestigious scientific panel told the White House Wednesday night that research shows coronavirus can be spread not just by sneezes or coughs, but also just by talking, or possibly even just breathing.
 "While the current (coronavirus) specific research is limited, the results of available studies are consistent with aerosolization of virus from normal breathing," according to the letter, written by Dr. Harvey Fineberg, chairman of a committee with the National Academy of Sciences.
 That sums it, we are not safe in any environment but we will need to be very careful when we enter an enclosed space; you never know where the virus lurks.

-Open Space Air Conditioning – Intelligent Spot Air Conditioning System
+Open Space Air Conditioning – Intelligent Air Conditioning and Ventilation System to better prevent the spread of coronavirus!

-We are now capable of bringing air conditioning to an open space or space that have provisions of allowing fresh air to enter the space.
+We are now capable of bringing air conditioning (or heated air) to an open space or space that have provisions of allowing fresh air to enter the space.
 It also means that stale air (virus infested air) can be filtered (to kill off the virus) and then exhausted.
 The new system has two components.
-One of which is a redesigned air conditioner out let nozzle and the other is a redesigned ventilation system that caters to the new environment.
+One of which is a redesigned air conditioner out-let nozzle and the other is a redesigned ventilation system that caters to the new safer environment.

 New Intelligent Ventilation for Riverria Iskandar Malaysia Apartments to fight COVID-19